daniloapr/daily_client/README.md

 Prefer running in a real device instead of emulators.

-:warning: KNOWN ISSUE: The iOS is currently crashing while in a call.
-I haven't debugged yet to check if it's an issue in the plugin or in the Daily iOS SDK itself.
+:warning: This plugin is depending on an unstable and not fully tested version of Daily iOS SDK, so, you should expect some crashes.
+It will be updated as soon as Daily releases the next SDK version 0.6.0.

 ## Minimum OS version